 It’s difficult to pinpoint my exact online identity because personality takes different forms depending on which social media site I’m using.
 I imagine it like all elements of my online persona are spread across different sites, and all have to be taken into account to get a full understanding.
 For instance, if you only look at my Twitter profile (amy_thompson97), you could find out a little about me, but you wouldn’t get the full picture.
 To get a better grasp on how my online personality is varied across social media, I’ve made a Prezi that goes through various social media platforms and how my self-presentation may differ across these platforms.

 Fox and Vendemia (2016, p.
 593) defines self-presentation as “a conscious effort to enact behaviors to create a desired persona for an audience.”
 As my audience may differ across social media platforms, so does my behaviour.
 For instance, I am using Twitter to communicate with teachers and classmates while Facebook, Instagram and Snapchat are used mostly to interact with family and friends.
 The screenshot of my Facebook profile shows that I have been tagged in a photo and haven’t posted anything myself.
 The rest of my profile reflects the same thing – I am more passive than active on this social media platform.

 To further explore this, consider Smith and Watson’s (2014, p.
 71-72) argument that online personas are “fundamentally relational or refracted through engagement” with others, and in this sense they are “co-constructed”.
-The only social media site that I can think of where I don’t actively communicate with others is Pinterest, and maybe that’s why I hardly ever use it.

 Going through my Prezi, you might have noticed that the words I have used to describe my Twitter use are quite different from the descriptions of the other social media platforms listed.
 I have started using Twitter in a more professional sense, keeping in mind my future career.
 This requires not only the ability to create media, but to also be original in doing so.